amooma/rails-4.2-book/chapter02-ruby-basics.md

   hsh.each_pair {| key, value | block } -> hsh
   hsh.each                              -> an_enumerator
   hsh.each_pair                         -> an_enumerator

 ------------------------------------------------------------------------------

-Calls block once for each key in hsh, passing the key-value pair as parameters.
+Calls block once for each key in hash, passing the key-value pair as parameters.

 If no block is given, an enumerator is returned instead.